timescale/docs/timescaledb/tutorials/grafana/visualizations/time-series.md

     <img class="main-content__illustration" src="https://assets.timescale.com/docs/images/tutorials/visualizations/time-series/time-bucket-gapfill-graph.png" alt="Screenshot of the time-series graph produced by Grafana using the `time_bucket_gapfill` hyperfunction.
 The graph represents the price of AMD stock in the past 30 days with an interval of 30 minutes and null values for every gap larger than 24 hours"/>

-    This graph allows you to better visualize the stock price during the week where it bridges the gap between 4:00&nbsp;PM and 9:30&nbsp;AM, but doesn't connect the values in the 48+ hour period during the weekend where there is no data present in the dataset.
+    This graph allows you to better visualize the stock price during the week.
+    It bridges the less-than-24-hour gap between 4:00&nbsp;PM and 9:30&nbsp;AM,
+    but doesn't connect the values over the weekend.

 </procedure>

 ## Create multiple time-series graphs in a single panel

-In case you want to compare the price of 2 stocks to each other, you could make 2 separate panels with 2 separate symbol variables.
-A better alternative is to combine the two time-series graphs into a single panel.
-This is easily done by changing our `$symbol` variable to a multi-value answer and making a slight change to our query.
+If you want to compare the price of 2 stocks over time, you can make 2 separate panels with 2 separate symbol variables.
+A better alternative is to combine the 2 time-series graphs into a single panel.
+To do this, change the `$symbol` variable to a multi-value answer and make a slight change to your query.

 <procedure>